aidanandrucyk/GlobalPoliticalCompass/README.md

 **The final dataframe is contigent upon two major data sets: the Human Freedom Index and the Economic Freedom Index.**

 ### Human Freedom Index
 The [**Human Freedom Index**](https://www.cato.org/human-freedom-index-new) measures economic freedoms such as the freedom to trade or to use sound money, and it captures the degree to which people are free to enjoy the major freedoms often referred to as civil liberties—freedom of speech, religion, association, and assembly— in the countries in the survey.
 In addition, it includes indicators on rule of law, crime and violence, freedom of movement, and legal discrimination against same-sex relationships.
-We also include nine variables pertaining to women-specific freedoms that are found in various categories of the index.
+It also include nine variables pertaining to women-specific freedoms that are found in various categories of the index.

 ### Economic Freedom Index
-The [**Economic Freedom Index**](https://www.heritage.org/index/?version=318) is poised to help readers track over two decades of the advancement in economic freedom, prosperity, and opportunity and promote these ideas in their homes, schools, and communities.
+The [**Economic Freedom Index**](https://www.heritage.org/index/?version=318) tracks over two decades of the advancement in economic freedom, prosperity, and opportunity and promote these ideas in their homes, schools, and communities.
 The Index covers 12 freedoms – from property rights to financial freedom – in 186 countries.
 The measurement of economic freedom is based on 12 quantitative and qualitative factors, grouped into four broad categories, or pillars, of economic freedom:
 * Rule of Law (property rights, government integrity, judicial effectiveness)
 * Government Size (government spending, tax burden, fiscal health)
 * Regulatory Efficiency (business freedom, labor freedom, monetary freedom)